Fast Nonblocking Persistence for Concurrent Data Structures: System Design

-Pseudocode for nbMontage's core classes and methods appears in Figure~\ref{fig:pseudo}; these are discussed in more detail in the following subsections.
+Pseudocode for nbMontage's core classes and methods appears in Figure~\ref{fig:pseudo}; these are discussed and referred to by pseudocode line numbers in the following subsections.
 Appendix~\ref{app:mmm_hash} presents the changes required to port Maged Michael's lock-free hash table~\cite{michael-spaa-2002} to nbMontage.